C4 Contemporary Art Logo usa graphic future exhibitions

 Robert Smithson

-* The placement of other artists in the same categoryis purely for didactic purposes - any number alternate criteria could result in a different choice.
+* The placement of other artists in the same categoryis purely for didactic purposes - any number of alternate criteria could result in a different choice.
 This list is chosen by suggesting other artists, mostly working at the same point in time and whose work might evoke similar questions in the viewer.

 Andreas Gursky , 99 Cent, 1999.